Extending Video Communications Securely Beyond the Enterprise

 • Improved productivity: The Cisco VCS Expressway empowers remote and home-based workers to collaborate more effectively with colleagues while helping cut travel costs.

 • Robust security: The Cisco VCS Expressway uses standards-based device authentication for easier control over the network and safeguards external video communications.

 • Flexibility: Administrators can implement the Cisco VCS Expressway either as an appliance or as a virtualized application to meet the needs of their organizations.

-• Firewall traversal services for SIP and H.460.18/19: The Cisco VCS Expressway offers all the functions of Cisco VCS Control.
-However, its main feature is that it acts as a firewall traversal server for other Cisco networks and any traversal-enabled endpoints that are registered directly to it.
+• Firewall traversal services: The Cisco VCS Expressway offers all the functions of Cisco VCS Control.
+However, its main feature is that it acts as a firewall traversal server for other Cisco networks and any traversal-enabled endpoints that are registered directly to Cisco VCS Expressway.
 The Cisco VCS Expressway uses SIP or H.460.18/19 for firewall traversal of signaling and media across a range of ports.

 • Registration of traversal-enabled endpoints: The Cisco VCS Expressway can register traversal-enabled endpoints directly for firewall traversal.
 You can configure the endpoints with a range of firewall traversal preferences such as protocols, ports, registration attempts, and keepalive intervals.